Mouth Breathing & Your Oral Health

 Snoring & Sleep Apnea Caused By Mouth Breathing

-Also, mouth breathing can further affect and aggravate sleep apnea.
+Also, this can further affect and aggravate sleep apnea.
 Untreated obstructive sleep apnea can cause depression, anxiety, weight gain, and high blood pressure.
 That being said, mouth breathing and sleep apnea can be a deadly combo.
 Learn how to treat sleep apnea with an oral appliance like MAD.

 Second, when oxygen is inhaled through the mouth rather than the nose, your blood is not actually getting all of the oxygen that it needs.
 This can lead to heart problems and other health issues.

 Finally, sleeping with your mouth open can also lead to teeth grinding (bruxism).
 If you regularly wake up with a headache or a sore jaw, it may be because you’re grinding your teeth at night.
 If you’re concerned about any of these issues, talk to your doctor or dentist.
 They can help you find ways to reduce the effects of mouth breathing.